cs3org/OCM-API/IETF-OCM.md

 The complete changelog is updated in the OCM-API GitHub repository.

 ## Version 07
+* Replaced the unregistered `/.well-known/jwks.json` endpoint with a `jwksUri` field in the Discovery response, from which the location of the JWK Set for HTTP Message Signatures is discovered.
 * Added informative aids: same-string note for `must-exchange-token`, Appendix D criteria label fix, [Signing Direction Index](#signing-direction-index), [Appendix E: Navigation